LiMinggang/madedit-mod/README.txt

 4. Scroll function on Right click menu of scroll bars only works with Windows
 5. '*' is allowed in file name under Linux/Unix but is used as delimiter for file name and line number, use -d and -w to use it as wildcard
 6. Alt+LeftDown to toggle bookmark does not work on Ubuntu because Alt was a special key(?) for the OS
-7. Preview html will hang on some html files(wxWidgets html view bug)
+7. Preview HTML will hang on some HTML files(wxWidgets HTML view bug)
 8. wxWidgets GTK3 may have issue under some themes of some Ubuntu dists, eg, Elementry OS
-9. MadPython does not support locale convertion and 'print' can NOT print non-ASCII char correctly
+9. MadPython does not support locale conversion and 'print' can NOT print non-ASCII char correctly

 Feature/issues to be released
 -----------------------------